 Family-friendly real estate can be hard to come by in a big city but this fact works in your favor; while other realtors are trying to appeal to the younger demographics, countless families are hoping to move at the start of the school year.
 Many millennials have begun to have children and this demographic currently makes up the largest population of homebuyers.

+It’s important to note that studies show the average amount it takes to sell a house in the U.S. is $15,200.
 Whether you’re trying to rent or sell a family-friendly property, here are some of the top ways you can market your home online.

 First: Start a blog

 Did you know that blog content can boost your site’s traffic by more than 2,000%?
 If you’re not using a blog, that means countless people are missing out on seeing your beautiful property.
 Before you start tweaking your site and changing your listings to gain new attention, you need to work on the components of your website that will get it seen in the first place.

 You can also use your blog to highlight the wonderful qualities of your neighborhood that would make a young family want to move in.
 While noting the perks in your property listings is a necessity, these points rarely give you the space you need to explain why this area is so wonderful.
 As you build your blog, writing about a variety of neighborhood topics can help keep your potential tenants more informed during the decision-making process.

 You can also supplement your blog with pictures of your property.
 Nowadays, potential renters want to see high-quality photos of the properties you have for sale.
 Try including a scroller at the bottom of your helpful blog to inspire readers to view properties that they may not have considered!

 Without further ado, here are some of the top qualities you should be listing — and writing about — when you try to market your property as a family-friendly space.